 - The delivery of the course is enhanced by the incorporation of guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by real companies).

-- The duration of your Degree Apprenticeship is based on you typically working a 30 hour week, with 20% of this time being used for 'off-the'job' training.
+- The duration of your Degree Apprenticeship is based on a typical 30-hour working week, with 20% of this time being used for off-the-job training.
 If your weekly working hours are less than this, the apprenticeship may be extended.

-Here's an example of what your 20% off-the-job training might look like:
+Here's an example of how your 20% off-the-job training might look like:

 How will I be assessed?